maheshwariswamy542-spec/Hospital_operations_Analysis/README.md

 | Arthritis         |            $25,542.90 |
 | Cancer            |            $25,205.92 |

-* Obesity had the highest average valid billing.
-* Cancer had the lowest average valid billing.
-* The difference was **$653.30**, indicating relatively limited variation.
+Obesity had the highest average valid billing, while Cancer had the lowest.
+The difference was **$653.30**.

 ### 5. Insurance-Provider Distribution